 #1 Identify the weed

-I understand this is not what you were expecting, but trust me if you do it the right way you won’t regret it.
+This might not be what you were expecting, but trust me, if you do it the right way, you won’t regret it.

 When to pick weeds?

 The best time to pick weeds is after the rain.
-Working the soil after rain compacts it and turns it into a block after it dries out.
-Instead, spend the time pulling weeds.
-When soil is wet, it is much easier to uproot plants.
-You may use a simple tool such as a weeder or a garden knife, which helps reach deep down into the soil and grab most of the root system.
+When soil is moist, it is much easier to uproot plants.
+You may use a simple tool such as a hand weeder or a garden knife, which help reach deep down into the soil and get most of the root system.

 How to pick weeds?

 First, when pulling the plant, try to grab it from the base, shimming ever so slightly to loosen up the roots.
-If you pull with an abrupt force, you will break the stem leaving the roots in, which will only cause more weeds to form.
-It is like you pruned it to give it more energy.
+If you pull with an abrupt force, you will break the stem leaving a good part of the roots in the ground.

-Second, use a handheld weeder or a garden knife.
-Slice into the ground near the plant and lift it from the root.
-These tools do make the job easier and help get as much of the root system as possible.
+Second, use a handheld weeder or garden knife to slice into the ground near the plant, then lift it from the roots.
+These tools do make the job easier and help get most of the root system.

 #3 Do not let it go to seed

 Always pick the weeds as soon as you notice them.
-Do not allow them to flower and go the seed.
+Do not allow them to flower and go to seed.
 That will only make the situation worse in the coming season.
-Also, pick grass runners as soon as they get into your flower beds before they take over.

 #4 Avoid tilling

-Tilling the soil is the practice of turning the soil inside out to loosen it up and get it ready for planting.
-This practice is not practical nor beneficial.
-Tilling may cause new weeds to emerge and spread.
-The dormant seeds that have been buried will get exposed to sunlight and break their dormancy.
+Tilling the soil is the practice of turning the soil over to loosen it up and get it ready for planting.
+This practice is neither practical nor beneficial.
+Tilling exposes dormant seeds and breaks their dormancy.

 #5 Plant closely

-When the plants are close to each other, they shade the ground surrounding them.
-Blocking sunlight from reaching the dormant seeds will prevent them from germinating and will stunt the ones that have already come up.
+When the plants are close to each other, they shade the surrounding ground.
+Like mentioned previously, blocking sunlight from reaching the ground keeps the dormant seeds dormant and stunts the growth of the existing weeds.

 #6 Use mulch

-Following the same concept of blocking sunlight, mulch is another great way to block weeds from growing.
-The layer of mulch should be three to five inches thick to be effective.
+Following the same concept of blocking sunlight, mulching is another great way to block weeds from growing.
+The layer of mulch should be three to five inches thick to be effective, though.

 #7 Use finished compost

 When adding fresh compost to your garden, make sure it is finished.
-A well-cooked compost should reach a high temperature ranging from 135-160 F, which would kill any remaining seeds.
+A well-cooked compost should reach a high temperature of 135F -160F to kill any remaining seeds.
 Homemade compost does not reach that level of heat, most of the time.